Travel Diaries: How An Epidemiologist Explores The World

 What’s your minibar weakness?
 I always peek to see if there is a local wine or beer that I’ve never had before.
 If so, I go for it!

 What is the first big trip you ever took?
 First ever?
 I think Niagara Falls as an infant.
-We traveled a lot growing up.
+We travelled a lot growing up.
 I think I’ve been to over 50 countries now.

 Tell us about your worst travel experience.
 I was sick with Dengue Fever in Bolivia, while dealing with altitude sickness.
-I was traveling alone for work and absolutely miserable.
+I was travelling alone for work and absolutely miserable.

-What is your go-to traveling outfit?
-I’m always cold on airplanes so I dress in layers.
-Usually I’m in joggers and a cozy sweatshirt.
+What is your go-to travelling outfit?
+I’m always cold on aeroplanes so I dress in layers.
+Usually, I’m in joggers and a cosy sweatshirt.

 Advertisement